SebastianAbel/sidbang64/README.md

 show options:
 - `./target/release/sidbang64 --help`

-run with session, and play it:
+run with session, and play it with song mode:
-- `./target/release/sidbang64 --autoload --autoplay --session monomelvin`
+- `./target/release/sidbang64 --autoload --autoplay --songmode --session monomelvin`

 examples:
 - some projects are stored in the `/bng` subfolder